obtbe/zeidombo.github.io/_drafts/about.md

 ---
 <div style="border-bottom: 1px solid #ccc; margin: 20px 0;"></div>

-From a young age, I've been captivated by the interplay of numbers and the natural world.
-My grandfather, a seasoned equestrian, played a formative role in nurturing this dual fascination.
-As he guided me through the rhythmic movements of horseback riding in his rustic family stable, he would simultaneously weave in lessons on the underlying mathematics - the angles, the leverage, the precise calculations required to achieve harmony with the animals.

-This early exposure to the elegance of quantitative reasoning, juxtaposed with the earthy textures of the great outdoors, left an indelible mark.
-I found myself equally enthralled by the abstract patterns of numbers and the tangible patterns of the natural environment.

-Today as a Google certified data analyst and a [DS4A fellow](https://www.credential.net/67d98bab-1d5c-482f-91bd-3b54c6690092) at Correlation One, I can easily navigate uncertain situations to produce the desired outcome because of my level-head, analytical skills, communication, and global outlook.
-That has allowed me much success in my endeavors as the Founder of Quantidum, a data analytics consulting firm where we use advanced analytical tools and techniques to help businesses make better decisions.
-My passion for learning and continuous development has propelled me further than I could imagine and have inspired the people around me.

-From a young age, I was encouraged to get involved in the community and give back in whatever way possible.
-I'm currently working on a non-profit, MANSAPI, to cultivate a passion for STEM subjects among students through educational initiatives, fostering a deep appreciation and enthusiasm for science, technology, engineering, and mathematics.
+My journey in the realm of data analysis traces its origins to the heartland of Africa, where I took my first steps toward a lifelong passion.
+Raised in a family deeply connected to the land and its traditions, my earliest memories are woven with the tales of my grandfather—a cowboy of remarkable skill and wisdom.

+In those formative years, my grandfather's love for horses and the rugged beauty of the countryside left an indelible mark on my spirit.
+Watching him tend to the horses, methodically analyzing their behavior and needs, I began to grasp the parallels between his art and the world of data.

+Much like the bond between a cowboy and their steed, my affinity for data grew stronger.
+I saw data not just as raw information but as a living, dynamic entity requiring care, understanding, and skilled guidance.
+Just as my grandfather knew the unique nuances of each horse under his care, I learned to navigate and interpret the intricacies of data sets.

+Today as a Google certified data analyst and a [DS4A fellow](https://www.credential.net/67d98bab-1d5c-482f-91bd-3b54c6690092) at Correlation One, I am armed with proficiency in Python, SQL, and Power BI, I strive to ride the waves of data with the same finesse and reverence my grandfather exhibited with his horses.
+Just as he relied on keen observation and intuition, I utilize advanced analytical tools and techniques to harness the power of data, aiming to provide valuable insights and drive solutions for businesses.

+My journey is a tribute to my grandfather, whose legacy lives on in my approach to data analysis—a blend of dedication, empathy, and a deep-rooted understanding of the connections that tie us all.

 Thank you for visiting my website.
 I hope you find both the beauty and power of data reflected in its content.
 <!-- ![Mariam](themes/ezhil/images/zmariam.png) -->